Python-Markdown/markdown/docs/contributing.md

 GitHub interface to ensure that all tests are running as expected.
 If any checks fail, you may push additional commits to your branch.
 GitHub will add those commits to the pull request and rerun the checks.

+It is generally best not to squash multiple commits and force-push your changes to a pull request.
+Instead, the maintainers would like to be able to follow the series of commits along with the discussion about those changes as they progress over time.
+If your pull request is accepted, it will be squashed at that time if deemed appropriate.

 ## Style Guides